ChapelR/custom-macros-for-sugarcube-2/readme.md

 Here's a few notes about how the system works that you should keep in mind:

-+Cycles are independently tracked.
+*Cycles are independently tracked.
 This means that cycles that are added later start their tracking later.
 For example, if you create the cycle <<newcycle 'time' 'morning' 'noon' 'night' 3>> and then, after 2 turns, create the cycle <<newcycle 'days' 'Sunday' 'Monday' 'Tuesday' 'Wednesday' 'Thursday' 'Friday' 'Saturday' 9>>, the two cycles will not line up: each new 'day' will start at the 'time' cycle's 'noon'.
 Generally, it's best to include all your <<newcycle>> statements in the same passage (StoryInit is a good candidate), or, if you need your cycles to line up, use the startTag (default: 'startcycles') or the <<resetallcycles>> macro to reset all of your cycles to zero upon adding a new one.
-+It is **not possible** to reclaim a cycle that has been deleted by the <<deletecycle>> macro.
+*It is **not possible** to reclaim a cycle that has been deleted by the <<deletecycle>> macro.
 Generally, it's better to simply hide the cycle's output than to delete it if you feel that you may need to use it again; you can always reset it via <<resetcycle>> if you need it to appear to have been 'stopped'.
-+You do not have to delete a cyle to reconfigue it.
+*You do not have to delete a cyle to reconfigue it.
 You can use the <<newcycle>> macro to make alterations to an existing cycle; the old cycle will be overwritten by the new.
 Note that, like with <<deletecycle>>, it is impossible to reclaim an overwritten cycle.
-+The macros that 'return' temporary variables (<<cycleIs>>, <<whereIsCycle>>, <<cycleArrayIs>>, <<cycleAtIs>> and <<defineCycle>>) are designed for debugging and extending the cycle system.
+*The macros that 'return' temporary variables (<<cycleIs>>, <<whereIsCycle>>, <<cycleArrayIs>>, <<cycleAtIs>> and <<defineCycle>>) are designed for debugging and extending the cycle system.
 You will almost never need to resort to these macros if you are using the system as-is, though they can help you do some pretty dynamic things.

 ### Options